leoJ07/DeepProxy/readme.md

 ### Remove Events

-Ypu can remove events using the .remove() function
+You can remove events using the .remove() function
 ```javascript
 deepProxy.remove(DeepProxy.Events.SET);
 ```